Top 10 Causes of Car Insurance Rate Increases

 As you reach your late 70s and beyond, however, trends start to reverse: statistics show that older drivers are more likely to make an insurance claim.
 They have slower reaction times and worse vision and hearing.
 They’re riskier for drivers to insure.

-If you are in your late 70s or beyond and have noticed insurance rates increase for no apparent reason, then it may simply be your age.
+If you are in your 70s, 80s, or 90s and have noticed insurance rates increase for no apparent reason, then it may simply be your age.

 10. You Added a New Driver to your Policy